 China's Wang Yi visits Russia ahead of possible Xi-Putin meeting

+BEIJING — China's top diplomat Wang Yi begins on Monday (Sept 18) a four-day trip to Russia during which both nations are expected to pledge deeper mutual political trust, readying for a possible landmark visit by President Vladimir Putin to Beijing in October.

-BEIJING : China's top diplomat, Wang Yi, begins on Monday a four-day trip to Russia during which both nations are expected to pledge deeper mutual political trust, readying for a possible landmark visit by President Vladimir Putin to Beijing in October.
+BEIJING — China's top diplomat Wang Yi begins on Monday (Sept 18) a four-day trip to Russia during which both nations are expected to pledge deeper mutual political trust, readying for a possible landmark visit by President Vladimir Putin to Beijing in October.

+The veteran diplomat's talks with counterpart Sergei Lavrov will cover a "wide range of issues" including "contacts at higher and the highest levels," the Russian foreign ministry said last week.

-He is also expected to lay the groundwork for Putin's visit to the Chinese capital for the third Belt and Road Forum after an invitation by President Xi Jinping during a high-profile visit to Moscow in March.
+Mr Wang is expected to lay the groundwork for Mr Putin's visit to the Chinese capital for the third Belt and Road Forum after an invitation by President Xi Jinping during a high-profile visit to Moscow in March.

 But he is not known to have travelled abroad since the International Criminal Court (ICC) issued an arrest warrant against him on grounds of illegally deporting hundreds of children from Ukraine.

-On Sept.
-1, Putin said he expected to meet Xi soon, but did not explicitly confirm that he would travel to China again.
+On Sept 1, Mr Putin said he expected to meet Mr Xi soon, but did not explicitly confirm that he would travel to China again.

-The warrant, issued just days ahead of Xi's visit to Russia, obligates the court's 123 member states to arrest Putin and transfer him to the Hague for trial if he enters their territory.
+The warrant, issued just days before Mr Xi visited Russia, obligates the court's 123 member states to arrest Mr Putin and transfer him to the Hague for trial if he enters their territory.

 However, China is not a party to the Rome Statute that led to the establishment of the ICC in 2002.

-The weekend talks were the latest in a series of high-level meetings between U.S. and Chinese officials that could lay the foundation for a meeting this year between Xi and U.S. President Joe Biden.
+The weekend talks were the latest in a series of high-level meetings between US and Chinese officials that could lay the foundation for a meeting this year between Mr Xi and US President Joe Biden.
+REUTERS

 Read more of the latest in